 This straightforward, organized approach gave the school the opportunity to reach out to parents multiples times from multiples perspectives, without overwhelming the parents with too much unnecessary information.
 This resulted in 4 additional students enrolling that year.
 And the total cost for that program? $0.00

 For one of my independent school clients, we utilized email and the features of Hubspot.
 Once the parent leaves the campus, the admissions person sends a pre-written email to thank them for coming along with a link to the application form.
 Then, depending on what the parent is most interested in, we built a couple of different workstreams to tailor any follow-up communication to that parent’s particular interests.

 For the parent interested in athletics, we set up a stream of three emails over the next two weeks that talk about the school’s sports program.
 We also built streams for students interested in service-learning and academics, as well as a general stream for students whose interests they’ve yet to identify.
 The great thing about this?
 It is automated once they select the persona of the student in the CRM.
 Meaning that once you select the "track" that you are placing the student into - you just press the button.

 Finally, one of my charter school clients simply writes handwritten thank you notes to the parents for coming, telling them that they would love to have their child at the school.
 Simple, but sincere.
 Easy, but effective.

-Whether you choose to do your follow up by phone, by email, by hand, or by a combination of all three, make sure it is part of your normal recruitment routine.
+Whether you choose to do your follow-ups by phone, by email, by hand, or by a combination of all three, make sure it is part of your normal recruitment routine.
 Hoping that parents will call you after they walk of the campus is fine, but calling them is even better.
 Sometimes it’s the little things that help you enroll more students.